mlswg/mls-protocol/draft-ietf-mls-protocol.md

   for the specified KEM from a symmetric secret, using the specified hash function.

-Each node in a ratchet tree contains up to three values:
+Each node in a ratchet tree contains up to four values:

 * A private key (only within direct path, see below)
 * A public key